Media tip sheet: Dozens of CSU experts available to discuss issues related to wildfires

 Wildfire science and natural resources

-Camille Stevens-Rumann, assistant professor in the Department of Forest and Rangeland Stewardship
+Camille Stevens-Rumann, assistant professor in the Department of Forest and Rangeland Stewardship and interim director of the Colorado Forest Restoration Institute

 Stevens-Rumann is a former wildland firefighter.
 She can discuss climate change, forest resilience, ecology and what fuels forest fires.
-Stevens-Rumann’s research focuses on ecosystem disturbances and particularly, the impact of events like wildfires.
+Stevens-Rumann’s research focuses on ecosystem disturbances and the impact of events like wildfires.

 Brett Wolk, assistant director at the Colorado Forest Restoration Institute

 Wolk develops and supplies usable science with and for forest and fire managers, policy-makers and the academic research community.
-His areas of interest and expertise include translating science principles into practice, developing ecological monitoring programs, adaptive management processes, forest and fire policy, botany and assessing impacts of forest management on understory vegetation and wildland fuels.
+His areas of expertise include translating science principles into practice, developing ecological monitoring programs, adaptive management processes, forest and fire policy, botany and assessing impacts of forest management on understory vegetation and wildland fuels.

 Forest management and wildfire policy